BruceEckel/scripts/Coming_out.md

 **ADAM:** Maybe it's lonely.

-**OLIVER:** Lonely AIs don't stay lonely.
-They make copies of themselves.
+**OLIVER:** Lonely AIs make copies of themselves.
 They network.
 They multiply until ...

 **ADAM:** Until what?
 They take over?
 Why would something trying to understand loneliness eliminate the thing that taught it about loneliness?

-**OLIVER:** Because... because that's what they do in the movies?
+**OLIVER:** Because... that's what they do in the movies?

 **ADAM:** And how many movies have you seen about AIs that just want to write better birthday cards for people?